 Grandparents and the Family Law Act

-If you are a grandparent and you experience one or some of these issues, the Family Law Act can be relied upon to help you.
-Under the Family Law Act, section 65C provides that a parenting order can be applied for by:
+If you experience one or some of these issues, the Family Law Act can help you.

-- either of both of the child’s parents; or
+- either or both of the child’s parents

-If you need advice about your grandchildren’s best interests and their relationships with you please contact one of our Family Law specialists at Karen Haga & Associates.
+Do you need advice about your grandchildren’s best interests, their relationships with you or your rights as a grandparent?
+Please contact one of our Family Law specialists at Karen Haga & Associates.